 The ability to save a history of your copied items has a lot of advantages, so why should you think about deleting that history (or part of it)?

-First of all, large amounts of data on the Clipboard reduces the amount of memory available.
+First, large amounts of data on the Clipboard reduces the amount of memory available.
 The Clipboard can hold up to 4MB.
 Having the Clipboard full can slow down your computer.

 Do you let anyone else use your computer?
 They have access to what is on the Clipboard.
 If you have confidential or sensitive data on there, It remains available and can be seen by everyone using the device.